mucommander/mucommander/readme.txt

   being opened.
 - Fixed a regression which prevented UNC paths from being listed properly (Bug #7).
+- Fixed system file icons which did not show the symlink indication for non-local files (on all platforms), and for local files under Mac OS X 10.5.

 Known issues:
 - Korean translation is not up-to-date.